oliveradams949/Summer-Portfolio/Diabetes Dataset/README.md

 * Identifies the proportion of missing values dependent upon the outcome (health of the patient) of the diabetes test conducted.
 * Shows how the missingness is largely uniform across negative vs positive outcomes.
 * Uses this information to evaluate the efficacy of using the median value in the imputation of the missing values.

+## Future Improvements
+* Utilise a more advanced imputation technique than a single value, such as KNN or MICE.
+* Implement predictive models such as logistic regression in order to predict outcome.